 Charlie Formenty

-During this time I also collaborated with many artists and performing arts organizations including: Burning Man Festival, Zaccho Dance Theatre, Theatre of Yugen, SFJAZZ, the International Body Music Festival, Fort Mason Center for Arts and Culture, SoundCave, and more.
+During her 15 years in California, she served as the artistic director of the Carte Blanche company, collaborating with various artists and performing arts organizations, including the Burning Man Festival, Theatre of Yugen, SFJAZZ, the International Body Music Festival, Fort Mason Center for Arts and Culture, SoundCave, and more.

 Inez Schynell